Man claims trial to killing woman, trying to have sex with her corpse

 After this, he made plans to flee the country, going through the woman's belongings and stealing her mobile phone and S$50.

-He planned to dispose of he body by concealing her bag in his luggage bag and disposing it in undergrowth, but realised that he could not bend it as rigor mortis had started to set in.
+He planned to get rid of the body by concealing it in his luggage and disposing it in undergrowth, but realised that he could not bend it as rigor mortis had started to set in.

 He also considered chopping her body up but decided against it and left the body in the unit.